2018-07-05%2B10.51.24.jpg

 My Artistic Work

-My plays reflect my unwavering commitment to women's and gender issues, especially in the Latinx community.
-I delve into subjects often brushed under the carpet, such as domestic abuse, AIDS, incest, misogyny, and immigration.
+My work is deeply committed to women's and gender issues, focusing on the Latinx community.
+I delve into sensitive topics often overlooked, such as domestic abuse, AIDS, incest, misogyny, and immigration, striving to shed light on these critical issues and inspire change.
 Some of my recent works are:

 - Daisies by the Sea